 Grow and protect the public space network, to provide ample, high quality public spaces and robust connections across all neighbourhoods.

-Public spaces need to accommodate a broad range of uses and activities.
-However, we have limited land, densifying neighbourhoods with competing needs, and limited tax dollars, so we must be strategic and flexible in how we deliver and maintain public spaces.
-We will promote multiple ways for growing and protecting the public space network, including land acquisition, leveraging developments on private property, fostering partnerships, and the creative re-use of streets.
+Public spaces must accommodate a broad range of uses and activities.
+However, a limited land supply, increasing density, and limited tax dollars, constrain the City’s ability to deliver and maintain public spaces.
+Creative and flexible approaches will be necessary to grow and protect the public space network, including innovating strategies for land acquisition, partnerships on private property, and the creative reuse of streets.